 IVIG Success Rate in CIDP

-Similarly, a systematic review of five clinical trials conducted on a total of 235 CIDP subjects has shown that patients who have received IVIG treatment showed improvement in disability compared to placebo.
+- Similarly, a systematic review of five clinical trials conducted on 235 CIDP subjects found that patients who received IVIG treatment showed improvement in disability compared to placebo.

-Based on clinical evidence, IVIG is an effective, well-tolerated treatment and has shown promising results in treating CIDP.
-IVIG can also be used long-term due to its low rate of long-term side effects.
+Based on clinical evidence, IVIG is an effective and well-tolerated treatment with promising results in treating CIDP.
+IVIG for CIDP can also be a long-term option due to its low rate of long-term side effects.

 - Cornblath, D. R., Van Doorn, P. A., Hartung, H. P., Merkies, I. S., Katzberg, H. D., Hinterberger, D., & Clodi, E. (2022).
 Randomized trial of three IVIg doses for treating chronic inflammatory demyelinating polyneuropathy.
 Brain, 145(3), 887-896.